 Reason 1: The way you make your boundaries are why your husband doesn’t respect your boundaries

-Since boundaries are always about things that are under our control, telling your husband to do or not do something is not a boundary.
+Boundaries are always actions that are under your control.
+Telling your husband to do or not do something is not a boundary.
 For example, if you say:

 “I want you to stop yelling at me and being mean.”

 That is not a boundary because it is completely under his control.
 You have clearly stated what you want, however he can freely defy you and be mean as it suits him.
-This is true of any attempt to control your husband by telling him what to do or by pleading with him not to do something.
+This is true of any attempt to control your husband.
+Commands, threats, and pleading cannot make him do something.
 It makes it optional for him.
 A true boundary, if stated, would be something like this:

 “Whenever you yell at me or are mean, I’m going to walk away.”

-This is a boundary because walking away is under your control.
+This is an explanation of a true boundary because walking away is under your control.
 Also, you are the one who gets to decide what is mean or yelling.
 Although he may choose to yell or be mean, your walking away is not optional for him.
 Your walking away whenever he does that builds his respect toward you.
-It is important that women know how to get their husbands’ respect since it affects men’s feelings of love.
-They may use a woman they don’t respect, but they will only love a woman they do respect.
+It is important that you know how to get your husbands’ respect since it limits how much your husband can feel in love with you.
+Men, just like women, find it hard to be in love with someone they don’t respect..

 Reason 2: The way you implement your boundaries are why your husband doesn’t respect your boundaries

 Each type of boundary has requirements in order for it to be effective.
-Many boundaries are described in detail in my book, What to Do When He Won’t Change.
+For help improving your marriage with boundaries, see my book, What to Do When He Won’t Change.

 Reason 3: Your damaging behaviors are why your husband doesn’t respect your boundaries